Data engineering: build a robust data infrastructure

 “Data is the new oil.
 It’s valuable, but if unrefined, it cannot really be used.” — Clive Humby

-Why a Robust Data Infrastructure Matters
+Why a Strong Data Infrastructure is Essential

 Key benefits include:

-Core Components of a Data Infrastructure
+Key Components of a Data Infrastructure

 Data Ingestion